Economics Cafe

 last updated

 According to the data and stats that were collected, 'Economics Cafe' channel has quite a good rank.
+The feed was last updated more than a month ago.
 The channel mostly uses long articles along with sentence constructions of the intermediate readability level, which is a result that may indicate difficult texts on the channel, probably due to a big amount of industrial or scientific terms.

 About 'Economics Cafe' Channel